Keysight/Jlsca/README.md

 2. In the REPL type `Pkg.clone("https://github.com/Riscure/Jlsca")`

-You can now close the Julia prompt, or start using Jlsca interactively (see "Running in the REPL")
+You can now close the Julia prompt.

+# Running

 There are several ways to interact with Jlsca.
 You can run scripts from command line, interactive through Julia's REPL or via Jupyter notebooks.
 The first two are described in the this README.
 The elegant and powerful Jupyter approach is described [here](https://github.com/ikizhvatov/jlsca-tutorials), and includes a solution for Riscure's [RHME2](https://github.com/Riscure/Rhme-2016) SCA challenges from 2016.